-The Samsung Galaxy S10 range and Samsung Galaxy Fold may have only just been revealed, but Samsung is always looking forward to the next big release.
-The Samsung Galaxy Note 10 is likely to be that release, and despite being months away, rumors have already started circulating about how the next iteration of Samsung’s iconic phablet will break the mold.
+The Samsung Galaxy S10 range and Samsung Galaxy Fold may have only just been revealed, but Samsung is always looking forward to its next big release.
+The Samsung Galaxy Note 10 is likely to be that release, and despite still being months away, rumors have already started circulating about how the next iteration of Samsung’s iconic phablet will break the mold.

 Whether you’re a dedicated Note fan or simply looking for an idea for your next phone, the Galaxy Note 10 is shaping up to be quite a device.
 Here’s everything we know about the Galaxy Note 10.

 It’s still early days, so not much is known about the Galaxy Note 10’s design.
 However, some fun rumors have started breaking cover.

 It seems a foregone conclusion that the Note 10 will follow in the S10 range’s footsteps and add a hole-punch selfie camera to the front of the display, and that’s what we’re seeing from the latest leaks.
 But unlike the S10 range, the Note 10 looks to be setting a symmetrical design by placing the camera in the top center of the display.

 — Steve H.McFly (@OnLeaks) May 21, 2019

 Our first real look at the device comes from noted leakster Steve Hemmerstoffer, who offered a look at the Note 10, complete with a centered selfie camera, and a vertically stacked triple-lens camera setup around the back.
 Steve is taking a somewhat disparaging view of the design though, commenting “this ain’t it, Chief”.
 This isn’t the first we’d heard of this centered selfie camera though, as Samsung leaker Ice Universe also tweeted some time ago that Da Vinci (the Note 10’s assumed code name) would be symmetrical.